Wavelet Analysis of the Besov Regularity of L\'evy White Noises

-\textbf{If $\reg > d / p - d$.} This part of the proof is actually valid for any L\'evy white noise.
-It uses the decomposition $w= w_1 + w_2$ with $w_1$ a non-trivial compound Poisson noise and $w_2$ a white noise with finite moments (see Proposition \ref{prop:decomposition}).
-The main idea is that the jumps of the compound Poisson part are enough to make explode the Besov norm.
+\textbf{Case $\reg > d / p - d$.} This part of the proof is actually valid for any L\'evy white noise.
+It uses the decomposition $w = w_1 + w_2$ with $w_1$ a nontrivial compound Poisson white noise and $w_2$ a L\'evy white noise with finite moments (see Proposition \ref{prop:LIdecompo}, here $w_2$ combines the Gaussian part and the finite-moment part of the L\'evy-It\^o decomposition).
+The main idea is that the jumps of the compound Poisson part are by themselves enough to make the Besov norm infinite.